Newton-Nganga/awesome-react-fetch-hooks/README.md

 cd hooks/ ; sudo rm -r .git/
 ```

-And vwalaah! you can now import the hooks where you need them.
+And viola! you can now import the hooks where you need them.

 ### Preliquisites
 - Be using Reactjs or Vite